 The fruit of this vision, the American Founding Era Collection, is currently available by institutional license.
 Now, through a cooperative agreement with the National Archives, the University of Virginia Press will develop a full-featured web site—hosted by the National Archives—that will allow free access to the papers of the six Founders.

-The Founders Online will launch in the fall of 2012.
-It includes over 92,000 documents and thousands of explanatory notes drawn from the Washington, Adams, Madison, Hamilton, and Jefferson print editions.
+The Founders Online will launch in the summer of 2013.
+It includes over 120,000 documents and thousands of explanatory notes drawn from the Washington, Adams, Madison, Hamilton, and Jefferson print editions.
 Next year, the Franklin print edition will be added, along with a batch of papers that will also appear with annotations in future print editions.
 Within three years, the web site should include a total of 175,000 documents, and eventually it plans to have all of the existing documents and notes in a single web site where individuals can read, browse and search through a new lens to the Founding Era.